Guild renews its call for action on fire safety competencies and fire door checks

 build on the recommendations from Dame Judith Hackitt’s Independent Review of Building

-.
+Regulations and Fire Safety.
 The report sets out ideas

 for the fundamental reform of building safety requirements, designed to